basebox-tech/bbjwt/README.md

 * ES256
 * ES384
 * ES512
+* Ed25519

-Encrypted JWTs are not supported for now.
+Encrypted JWTs are not supported.

 ## Building